servicetitan/Stl.Fusion.Samples/docs/tutorial/Sample-HelloCart.md

 > `IComputed`, check out [Part 1](Part01.md) and [Part 2](Part02.md)
 > of this Tutorial later.

-Now it's time to demystify the last part: so how it happens that when a product with `productId` gets changed, `FindAsync(productId)` result gets invalidated?
+Now it's time to demystify how `FindAsync(productId)` call result gets invalidated once a product with `productId` gets changed.

 Again, remember this code?
 ```cs